dataprofessor/streamlit-for-datascience/content/Lesson-3.md

 ## Stacking arrays

 Another operation that we can do is array stacking.
 Particularly, we can stack multiple arrays into a single array.
-You can stack arrays horizontally (i.e. along their columns) or vertically (i.e. along their rows) using the `hstack()` and `vstack()` methods, respectively.
+You can stack arrays horizontally (i.e. along their columns) or vertically (i.e. along their rows) using NumPy's `hstack()` and `vstack()` methods, respectively.

 ### Creating multiple arrays